 What is Percocet?
 Also, how does Percocet withdrawal work?
 It is an opiate-based pain reliever that is commonly prescribed and used to treat chronic pain or post-surgical recovery.
 It is a combination of Acetaminophen and Oxycodone – a highly addictive opiate substance.
 Acetaminophen is a less potent pain-reliever.
-However, in combination with Oxycodone its’ potency increases dramatically, it makes Percocet a high-risk medication for dependence.
+However, in conjunction with Oxycodone, its potency increases dramatically, it makes Percocet a high-risk medication for dependence.

-Percocet is commonly prescribed to alleviate pain and its method of use is typically oral ingestion.
+Percocet is commonly prescribed to alleviate pain, and its method of use is typically oral ingestion.
 It has similar effects on the body as Morphine.
-The drug provides pain-relieving effects, releasing slowly into the body once ingested, and also causing euphoric sensations for the user.
+The drug provides pain-relieving results, releasing slowly into the body once ingested, and also causing euphoric sensations for the user.
 Chasing these euphoric sensations and feelings often leads to an addiction for many individuals.

-Over time, individuals require higher dosages and more frequent use in order.
-This is in order to attain the same euphoric sensation and pain-relief they originally felt.
+Over time, individuals require higher dosages and more frequent use to attain the same euphoric sensation and pain-relief they initially felt.
 Chasing those effects can lead to tolerance, meaning using more of the drug, using more frequently.
-This continuous cycle worsens your bodies dependence on the substance – creating a dangerous situation that is difficult to get out of.
+This continuous cycle worsens your bodies dependence on the substance – creating a dangerous situation that is difficult to escape.

 Detoxing from Percocet